 I've downloaded the expert advisor for MetaTrader platform but I don't know how to install it.
 What should I do?

 You can read the MetaTrader Expert Advisors User's Tutorial to find out how to install those expert advisors.

 I've downloaded a custom indicator for MetaTrader platform but I don't know how to install it.
 What should I do?

 You can read the MetaTrader Indicators User's Tutorial to find out how to install those indicators.

 Can I lose more than I invest in Forex?

 Normally, you cannot.
-The broker will not allow you to lose more than the available funds on your trading account.
+The broker will not allow you to lose more than you have in your trading account.
 It will simply close your losing position when the resulting account balance becomes too close to zero.
 The loss that is bigger than the trader's deposit is a direct loss of the Forex broker.
-It is in the brokers' interest to prevent such losses.
-To secure themselves brokers implement a Stop-Out level (usually about 20%), which means that the most losing position will be closed once
+It is in the broker's best interests to prevent such losses.
+To secure themselves, brokers implement a stop-out level (usually about 20%), which means that the biggest losing position will be closed once